 5. Navidad, Navidad / Dulce Navidad” (Jingle Bells in Spanish)

-This is the Spanish translation of the Christmas song “Jingle Bells”.
-“Jingle Bells” was written in the United States by James Lord Pierpont in 1857.
+Another great translation, this Christmas song is “Jingle Bells”. in Spanish “Jingle Bells” was written in the United States by James Lord Pierpont in 1857.
 It was originally called “One Horse Open Sleigh”.

 6. Feliz Navidad”

 This bilingual classic was written in 1970 in the U.S. by Puerto Rican artist Jose Feliciano.

 He was asked to write an original Christmas song and wanted to create something for everyone so he created this bilingual tune that has served to unite Spanish and English speakers throughout the world.

 This song is specific to Mexico but the tradition itself occurs in many Spanish speaking countries.
 Las posadas are a nine day celebration from December 18-24th to remember Mary and Joseph’s search for a place to stay.

 Each night, community members go to a party at a different person’s house.
 They stand outside and sing this song, pidiendo posada, or a free place to stay.